Capacity modelling essentials: Understanding past performance and forecasting the future

 Sample slide of decide how to group you data

-Next, you’ll want to summarize the number of “signs” you get each quarter, which is the number of candidates who sign offers with your company.
+Next, you’ll want to summarise the number of “signs” you get each quarter, which is the number of candidates who sign offers with your company.
 You can also count “starts” based on the date new hires start – just make sure not to conflate the two.
 Shane recommends using your HRIS since it should provide the most reliable data.
 The chart below shows sample data for 2018 broken down by geography and business unit.

 Then you’ll determine your historical recruiting assignments for recruiters and sourcers.
-Shane cautions that this is the most labor-intensive step and recommends creating a template you can send that asks each person how much time they spent each quarter supporting different business units.
+Shane cautions that this is the most labour-intensive step and recommends creating a template you can send that asks each person how much time they spent each quarter supporting different business units.
 Ask them to estimate the percentage of time they spent rather than the number of offers or searches they completed.

 Once you have the percentages, you can sum up the fractions of recruiters and sourcers working on each group.
 For this step, Shane excludes managers and coordinators.

 Now it’s time to take the number of signs and divide them by the number of full-time equivalent recruiters and sourcers to calculate productivity.
-Whenever possible, look at data over at least a few quarters – Shane recommends two years – so that you can begin to identify trends.
+Whenever possible, look at data over at least a few quarters – Shane recommends two years, so that you can begin to identify trends.
 If you don’t have data going back that far, just work with what you have.
 If you know there were any outlier quarters such as times when you had a hiring freeze, be sure to remove those from your calculations.

 At this point, you’ll have a pretty good sense of where you’ve been spending your time, how productive you’ve been with that time and where it’s easier and harder to hire by group.